vertica/vertica-kubernetes/README.md

 # Installing the VerticaDB Operator

 You have the following options when installing the VerticaDB operator:
-- [OperatorHub.io](https://operatorhub.io).
-Download and install the operator using the Install instructions
+- [OperatorHub.io](https://operatorhub.io/operator/verticadb-operator).
+If you use the Operator Lifecycle Manager (OLM) for your Kubernetes operators.
 - Install the Vertica Helm chart.
 The Helm chart includes the operator and admission controller.
  When you install the operator with the Helm charts, you must configure TLS for the admission controller webhook.

-For details, see Installing the [VerticaDB Operator](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/InstallOperator.htm).
+For additional details, see Installing the [VerticaDB Operator](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/InstallOperator.htm).

 # Deploying Vertica